frc1418/pybasictraining/README.md

 Testing to see if you beat the challenges
 -----------------------------------------

-The challenges currently need to be run in the terminal.
-This means you need to open up a terminal and change directories to wherever you checked out the code.
+The challenges currently need to be run in the terminal/command line.
+This means you need to open up a terminal or cmd and change directories to wherever you checked out the code.

 For help using the terminal, see [this resource](http://team1418.org/wiki/CommandLinePrimer).

 There are two ways to run the challenges.
 If you think your code can beat ALL of the challenges, then you can do the following:

-	./run_all.sh
+	[OSX/Linux]: ./run_all.sh
+  [Windows]:   run_all.bat

 However, running all the challenges can be a bit confusing and give you a lot of errors that you don't care about when concentrating on beating the current challenge.
 To run a single challenge, do this instead:

-	./run_single.sh CHALLENGE
+	[OSX/Linux]: ./run_single.sh CHALLENGE
+  [Windows]    run_single.bat CHALLENGE

-So for example, to run challenge `v1`, you would do this:
+So for example, to run challenge `v1` on OSX or Linux, you would do this:

 	./run_single.sh v1

+Whereas on Windows you would do this:

+  run_single.bat v1

 Should be simple enough!